AI Qualitative Coding: Code Transcripts Like a Trained Researcher

 How to check the output

-• Verify every quote is actually in the transcript and attributed to the right speaker.
+• Verify every quote actually appears in the transcript and is attributed to the right speaker.
+This is where hallucination hides — models will confidently fabricate a plausible-sounding quote.

-• Sanity-check frequencies: if a code only appears once, it is an observation, not a theme.
+• Sanity-check frequencies: a code that appears once is an observation, not a theme.

 Common mistakes

-• Accepting paraphrased quotes — they are unusable for reporting.
+• Accepting paraphrased quotes — they are unusable for reporting and a red flag for fabrication.

-• Skipping inter-rater reliability because the model “sounded confident”.
+• Skipping the kappa check because the model “sounded confident”.

-• Coding at too coarse a level so all themes blur into “users want better UX”.
+• Coding at too coarse a level, so every theme blurs into “users want better UX”.

 FAQ

 • Can AI replace qualitative researchers?
-No. It accelerates coding but cannot interpret context, irony, or what is unsaid.
+No. It accelerates coding but cannot interpret context, irony, or what is left unsaid.
+The published κ = 0.84-0.91 results all depend on human-defined frameworks and a human-coded validation sample.

 • How do I handle multilingual data?
-Code in the source language; translate only the quotes you cite in the report.
+Code in the source language, then translate only the quotes you cite in the report — never translate first, because translation strips the nuance you are coding for.

 Tags: #Data analysis #Workflow #Research